jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 - `npm publish --tag alpha`

 ## Important before encouraging others to use
-- custom meta-tags
-- add a `create-kitbook` option using `prompt` npm package and learning from `create-svelte`
-- Bake prism css into Layout w/ optional flag (currently in app.html)
+- automatically analyze component for props
 - Next and Previous pages (see Docusaurus/Vitebook)
-- automatically analyze component for props
 - catch when a variants file exists by itself and inform how to use variants
-- Enable customizing the kitbook routes directory such that filterOutUnwantedKitbookPaths can filter it out
 - search from https://github.com/sveltejs/kit/blob/master/sites/kit.svelte.dev/src/lib/search/search.js
+- add a `create-kitbook` option using `prompt` npm package and learning from `create-svelte`
+- update meta-tags based on current page
+- make prism css theme configurable

 ## Nice to Have
+- Vite server middleware to update/add variants from browser
 - add changesets
 - use svelte-knobby to beef up knobs, show to the right side and change to show knobs for all visible stories as user scrolls
 - pass in component's code to view in a story
 - Story layout improvements (learn from svench and https://bookit.leveluptutorials.com/book/A%20Parent-Basic and implement own ideas)
-- Easy markdown bookmark hyperlinks, using FoamBubble like linking, backlinks, and connections graph
+- Dark mode (both for Kitbook and for individual sandboxes - or be able to show light and dark side by side)
 - add optional stackblitz icon to quickly open a kitbook in stackblitz (will only work for kitbooks that don't depend on packages in other parts of a monorepo)
 - dynamic slots: https://github.com/sveltejs/svelte/issues/2588 && https://github.com/sveltejs/svelte/pull/4296
 - Scrollspy TOC in sidebar (maybe client-side only for setup simplicity)
-- Dark mode (both for Kitbook and for individual sandboxes - or be able to show light and dark side by side)
 - Investigate [Histoire plugin](https://github.com/histoire-dev/histoire/tree/main/packages/histoire-plugin-screenshot) or [Viteshot](https://viteshot.com/) for visual regression screenshot testing
 - edit on Gitpod link?
+- backlinks
+- connections graph

 ## At some point
 - could refactor to use activePage instead of activeUrl to make code simpler